gt-health/OMH-on-FHIR/omhserver/readme.md

                                 controller
                                     PatientDataControllerIntegrationTest--> Integration test for the PatientDataController
-                                    PatientDataControllerTest           --> Unit test for the PatientDataController service
+                                    PatientDataControllerTest           --> Unit test for the PatientDataController jpa
+                                    repository
+                                        TestApplicationUserRepository   --> Unit test for the ApplicationUserRepository service
-                                    ShimmerServiceTest                  --> Unit test for the ShimmerService MdataServerApplicationTests             --> Unit test for the MdataServerApplication resources                                                   --> Contains testing resources
+                                    ShimmerServiceTest                  --> Unit test for the ShimmerService Stu3ResponseServiceTest             --> Unit test for the Stu3ResponseService MdataServerApplicationTests             --> Unit test for the MdataServerApplication resources                                                   --> Contains testing resources
                 test.application.properties                             --> Properties to use for testing